idio-lang/DIPS/source/scheme/advanced-scheme.rst

-This problem is solved by using *hygienic* macros -- actually macros are still macros but rather the macro writer uses a little code trick to invent a unique variable name in the prep work:
+This problem is solved by using *hygienic* macros -- actually macros are still macros but rather the macro writer uses a little code trick to inject a unique variable name in the prep work:

 .. code-block:: scheme

- (definemacro (my-or e1 e2)
+ (define-macro (my-or e1 e2)
    (let ((tmp (gensym)))
      `(let ((,tmp ,e1))
         (if ,tmp